New York City blackout of 1977: Crime

 The blackout occurred when the city was facing a severe financial crisis and its residents were terrified by the Son of Sam murders.
 The nation as a whole, especially New York City, was suffering from a protracted economic downturn, and commentators have contrasted the event with the good-natured "Where Were You When the Lights Went Out?" atmosphere of 1965.
 Some pointed to the financial crisis as a root cause of the disorder; others noted the hot July weather, as the East Coast was in the middle of a brutal heat wave.
-Still others pointed out that the 1977 blackout came after businesses had closed and their owners had gone home, while in 1965 the blackout occurred during the day and many merchants were still at their properties.
-However, the 1977 looters continued their illegal activities into the daylight hours of the next day, with police on speed dial.
+Still others pointed out that the 1977 blackout came after businesses had closed and their owners had gone home, while in 1965, the blackout occurred in the late afternoon/early evening and many merchants were still at their properties.
+However, the 1977 looters continued their illegal activities into the daylight hours of the next day.

-Looting and vandalism were widespread in New York City, hitting 31 different neighborhoods.
+Looting and vandalism were widespread in New York City, hitting 31 neighborhoods.
 Possibly the hardest hit were Crown Heights, where 75 stores on a five-block stretch were looted and damaged, and Bushwick, where arson was rampant, with some 25 fires still burning the next morning.
 At one point, two blocks of Broadway in Brooklyn, which separates Bushwick from Bedford-Stuyvesant, were on fire.
 Thirty-five blocks of Broadway were destroyed: 134 stores looted, 45 of them also set ablaze.
 Thieves stole 50 new Pontiacs from a Bronx car dealership.
 In Brooklyn, youths were seen backing up cars to stores, tying ropes around the stores' grates, and using their cars to pull the grates away, then looting the stores.
 There were 550 police officers injured in the mayhem, and 4,500 looters were arrested.

 Mayor Abe Beame spoke during the blackout about what citizens were up against during the blackout and what the costs would be.

 We've seen our citizens subjected to violence, vandalism, theft, and discomfort.
 The Blackout has threatened our safety and has seriously impacted our economy.
 We've been needlessly subjected to a night of terror in many communities that have been wantonly looted and burned.
 The costs when finally tallied will be enormous.

 During New York's 2003 blackout, The New York Times ran a description of the blackout of 1977:

 Because of the power failure, LaGuardia and Kennedy airports were closed down for about eight hours, automobile tunnels were closed because of lack of ventilation, and 4,000 people had to be evacuated from the subway system.
 ConEd called the shutdown an "act of God," enraging Mayor Beame, who charged that the utility was guilty of "gross negligence."